Wasp (Cumbria) Limited

-- Facilities to test the turbine
+- Facilities for testing the turbine

 Benefits to the university

 “The assistance of the students enabled the development of a larger scale prototype to move forward far quicker than WASP could have achieved without the assistance.
-In addition, areas that would have proved extremely difficult for WASP to resolve have been completed by the team with specifications, design and detail drawings enabling the order of components necessary for the trials.
+Also, areas that would have proved extremely difficult for WASP to resolve have been completed by the team with specifications, design and detail drawings enabling the order of components necessary for the trials.
 The students’ enthusiasm, confidence and teamwork throughout the design, manufacture and trials was a major factor in the project’s development.”
 Alan Newton, C.Eng.
 MRINA, Managing Director and Founder, Wasp (Cumbria) Limited.